Making payments to the council

 The cost to the council of processing cash and cheque payments is significantly higher than with direct debits or online payments.
 By residents supporting this change we are able to reduce the cost of processing payments, which could mean more money available for supporting our more vulnerable residents.

-What other payment methods for council tax are accepted?
+Other payment methods for council tax

 Visit our paying your council tax page to find out other ways to pay.